-A former chair of the Molecular Biophysics and Biochemistry Department, Strobel is currently on sabbatical, although he still advises Ph.D candidates’ independent research and goes to his office every weekday during regular business hours.
-But Strobel never intended to spend his sabbatical woodturning: Yale Bowls is only a side project while he takes this year to pursue his own research on the biochemistry of RNA.
+A former chair of the Molecular Biophysics and Biochemistry Department, Strobel is currently on sabbatical, though he still advises Ph.D candidates’ independent research and goes to his office every weekday during regular business hours.
+Strobel, however, never intended to spend his newfound time on woodturning: Yale Bowls is only a side project while he takes this year to pursue his own research on the biochemistry of RNA.

 “As a bench scientist, I like working with my hands,” he said.
 “I don’t get to do too much experimenting, it’s the nature of my job.
 So wood turning is a hands-on outlet.”

-Strobel’s newest venture came as no surprise to Joann DelVecchio, business manager for the Statistics Department and a former assistant to Strobel during his term as director of undergraduate studies of MB&B. She describes him as an involved teacher and an all-around “cool guy.”
+This quirky undertaking came as no surprise to Joann DelVecchio, business manager for the Statistics Department and a former assistant to Strobel during his term as director of undergraduate studies for the MB&B major.
+By all accounts, she said, Strobel is not only an involved instructor, but an all-around “cool guy.”

-Strobel and his family are no strangers to unusual hobbies.
-Strobel has only turned wood for six years, but his teachers —his brother, David and father, Gary — have more than 20 years of combined experience in the craft.
-They are still involved in Yale Bowls, helping with the production process and occasionally pocketing profits from some items.
-Their main focus is their woodturning supply company, Craft Supplies USA.
+Strobel and his family are no strangers to unusual pastimes.
+Strobel has only turned wood for six years, but his teachers — his brother, David and father, Gary — have more than 20 years of combined experience in the craft.
+They are still involved in Yale Bowls, helping with the production process and occasionally earning profits from some items.
 Strobel’s wife, Lynnette, is always on the lookout for trees that her husband could use.
-When not on duty as a nurse at Yale-New Haven Hospital, Lynnette is pursuing her own hobby: beekeeping.
-The dining table in the Strobels’ Hamden home is ringed by dozens of jars of honey she has recently collected.
+(And, when not on duty as a nurse at Yale-New Haven Hospital, Lynnette is pursuing her own hobby: beekeeping.
+The dining table in the Strobels’ Hamden home is ringed by dozens of jars of honey she has recently collected.)

-Yale Bowls sells wooden bowlsand pens for between $99 and $279.
-Woodturning is time-consuming and the equipment required for some of the projects can be expensive, Strobel said.
+Yale Bowls sells wooden bowls and pens for between $99 and $279.
+Woodturning is time-consuming and the equipment required for some of the projects can be expensive.

-“If you look at other high-end artisan pens, they run for much higher,” he said, adding that pens made from Wrigley Field materials cost as much as $250.
+“If you look at other high-end artisan pens, they run for much higher,” Strobel said.
+For pens made from Wrigley Field, he argues, materials cost as much as $250.

 To create these artisan items, Strobel first goes straight to the source.
-Hecollects wood in huge chunks, which he then cuts in semi-cylindrical pieces.
-If the wood is wet, it takes about one year per inch for it get dry, he said, adding that bowls can only be as big as the widest diameter of the trunk.
-It takes him around 30 minutes to rough-turn a bowl, but one to two hours to finish a bowl.
+He collects wood in huge lumps, which he then cuts in semi-cylindrical pieces.
+If the wood is wet, it takes about one year per inch for it get dry, he said, and bowls can only be as big as the widest diameter of the trunk.
+It takes him around 30 minutes to rough-turn a bowl.
+To finish a single bowl, though, can take upwards of two hours.

-Once a chunk is rough-turned on a lathe, the wood warps as it dries.
+Once a chunk is rough-turned on a lathe, the wood begins to warp as it dries.
 During the finishing process, Strobel (or his brother or father) evens out the thickness of the bowl’s walls, applies several layers of sealant and coatings, adds decorative details and brands the base with the Yale Bowls logo.
-The woodturner finishing the bowl will engrave his initials on the final product, which helps determine who gets the profits once the bowl is sold.
+The woodturner finishing the bowl will engrave his initials on the final product to help determine who gets the profits once the bowl is sold.